-Module 3: Vulnerability assessment
+Vulnerability assessment

-Analysis of vulnerable livelihood assets and resources and identification of the impacts of hazards
+Analysis of vulnerable livelihood assets and resources and identification of the most harmful hazards

 In Module 3, participants identify the assets and resources most important to people's livelihoods.
 They then develop a matrix to determine which of the community's livelihood assets and resources are most vulnerable to the main hazards in the community.